Exclusive: Justice Department probing Chinese accounting

 Together, the two agencies have greater leverage over auditing firms than do criminal authorities, Khuzami said.

-(Reporting by Andrea Shalal-Esa and Sarah N. Lynch; Editing by John Wallace and Tim Dobbyn)
+(Reporting by Andrea Shalal-Esa and Sarah N. Lynch, additional reporting by Rachel Armstrong in SINGAPORE; Editing by John Wallace, Tim Dobbyn and Vinu Pilakkot)